finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 31 May 2023):
+Here are some of FINOS' most active projects (as of 01 Jun 2023):

  - [Backplane](#Backplane)
  - [Common Domain Model (CDM)](#Common-Domain-Model-(CDM))